napari/napari/docs/naps/4-async-slicing.md

 	- Slider can be moved when data is in the middle of loading.
 	- Slider location does not return to position of last loaded slice after it was moved to a different position.
 - P0.
 When the slider is dragged, only slice at some positions so that I don’t wait for unwanted intermediate slicing positions.
-	- Once slider is moved, wait before performing slicing operation, and cancel any prior pending operations (i.e. be lazy).
+	- Once slider is moved, wait before performing slicing operation, and cancel any prior pending slices (i.e. be lazy).
 	- If we can reliably infer that slicing will be fast (e.g. data is a numpy array), consider skipping this delay.
 - P0.
 When slicing fails, I am notified so that I can understand what went wrong.
     - May want to limit the number of notifications (e.g. lost network connection for remote data).